mosaicnetworks/monetd/docs/giverny.rst

 ======

 Export takes a configuration that has been generated and exports it to the exports subfolder of the giverny configuration folders as a zip file.
-The flag ``--include-pass`` includes any passphrase file.
 The ``network export`` command has a mandatory network name parameter, and optionally one or more node names.
 If the node names are omitted, all of the nodes for that network are exported.